Skip the salt if using salted stock or broth. Taste the soup at the end and add more salt if needed.

 - 1 onion, diced small

-- 2 cloves garlic, left whole
+- 2 cloves garlic, peeled but left whole

 - 1 teaspoon salt, plus more to taste (see Recipe Note)

 - 2 quarts unsalted or low-sodium chicken stock

 - Juice of 1/2 lemon (about 3 tablespoons)